Elementary English Courses

 Suggested Age:

-Students in this stage are gaining confidence in both their reading and writing skills.
-Students will be introduced to the basic rules of grammar through color-coding, write with a purpose, as well as spell and use meaningful vocabulary words.
+Students will continue to learn the basic rules of grammar through color-coding parts of speech.
+Students will learn to write with a purpose, as well as read, spell, and use meaningful vocabulary words.

 Process